Attorney, Pugh Hagan Prahm PLC

 My passion for the community comes from an understanding of how the community and the university need and thrive upon another.
 I love living and working in this community because it is young, intellectual, tolerant and caring about others.
 I began working with United Way in 2009 when asked to participate on the board of directors.
 I believe United Way’s mission reflects the needs and values of our community - it is designed locally.
 With United Way, I have seen collaboration during times of stress (flood of 2008 and its aftermath) and unequal volunteer spirit.
 Without United Way the community would be lessened, the local governments burdened, and individuals would be left to define the greatest needs for their support without a defining and quantitative process to establish community goals.

-1st VP, Service Coordination, University of Iowa Community Credit Union
+Director of Business Development, University of Iowa Community Credit Union

 CEO, ACT, Inc.